mapmeld/mingalaba/README.md

 Mingalaba is designed to make these actions smooth and visual, so you don't need language expertise to write the code.

+## Adding languages

+Edit the translations.json file to add a language.
+If you don't know how to edit the JSON file, put a list of translated words in the GitHub issues page.

+Your computer doesn't have any fonts for some languages.
+If this is a problem for you, install a font on your machine, or request we include it as a web font.

 ## Technologies used

 Client-side: